 Thus far, more than 3,000 coffee producers have taken part in the training on climate-friendly methods.
 Some 300 local advisors from the Instituto del Café de Costa Rica (ICAFE) and the Ministry of Agriculture (MAG), who were trained by GIZ, are supporting farmers in their efforts to put their newfound knowledge to good use.

 By the end of 2019, it is anticipated that sustainable farming methods will be used by 6,000 coffee producers covering 25,000 hectares of land – which corresponds to one third of all land used for coffee cultivation in Costa Rica.
-This will cut carbon dioxide emissions by a total of 60,000 tonnes per year.
+This will cut carbon dioxide emissions by a total of 52,000 tonnes.
 To identify promising points of departure for this – such as energy-efficient composting machines – producers are pinpointing areas where their greenhouse gas emissions are especially high.

 In addition to cultivation and processing methods, a further focus of the project is the successful marketing and sale of coffee worldwide.
-In this context, a sales trip at the beginning of October 2017 by five companies supported by the project to several German roasting plants and the Anuga food and beverages trade fair proved a great success.
+In this context, three sales trips between 2016 and 2018 supported by the project to German and American roasting plants proved a great success.
 Up to eight companies have so far been able to position their climate-friendly coffee in international markets.

-Costa Rica’s climate-friendly coffee is also attracting interest from various other countries: Colombia and Honduras, for example, are interested in developing their own measures for climate-neutral coffee, and projects are already under way in the Dominican Republic.
+Costa Rica’s climate-friendly coffee is also attracting interest from various other countries: Colombia and Guatemala, for example, are interested in developing their own measures for climate-neutral coffee.

 Last update: March 2020